 We have the technology today to implement real energy solutions that will move our country forward into a brighter energy future.
 These solutions can curb global warming, while at the same time building a clean, sustainable economy that lowers energy bills and creates thousands of new jobs.

 Membership is open to all members of the Redwood Chapter, with approval of the Chapter ExCom The contact person is: Woody Hastings, email at firstname.lastname@example.org.

 The Energy and Climate Committee is interested in such areas as:

 - Energy polices: "Cool Cities", solar energy, community choice aggregation

 - Deforestation and carbon sequestration:

 - GHG emissions and alternative fuels

 Information on broad Sierra Club climate change policies can be found here.
-Information on the Chapter's own active CCC campaigns can be found here.
+Information on the Chapter's own active Energy and Climate campaigns can be found here.